Dansby Swanson Player Props: Cubs vs. Brewers

 Dansby Swanson At The Plate

-- Swanson is batting .256 with 14 doubles, two triples, nine home runs and 39 walks.
+- Swanson has 82 hits, which leads Chicago hitters this season, while batting .259 with 26 extra-base hits.

-- Among qualified batters in MLB, he ranks 78th in batting average, 48th in on-base percentage, and 105th in slugging.
+- He ranks 73rd in batting average, 43rd in on base percentage, and 98th in slugging among qualifying hitters in baseball.

-- Swanson has picked up a hit in 49 of 80 games this season, with multiple hits 21 times.

-- Swanson has had an RBI in 25 games this season (31.3%), including nine multi-RBI outings (11.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Swanson has picked up an RBI in 30.9% of his games this season, with two or more RBI in 11.1% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.